 We need to be vigilant and ensure rezoning and height are not increased in future modifications to the Sunshine Coast planning scheme.
 Decisions about coastal development should take appropriate account of the predicted effects of climate change, including sea level rise.

 State Planning Policy

-State Planning Policy 2018 (SPP) expresses the State’s interests in land use planning and development.
-The State interest in natural hazards, risk and resilience identifies that the risks associated with natural hazards, including the projected impacts of climate change, are avoided or mitigated to protect people and property and enhance the community’s resilience to natural hazards.
+State Planning Policy (SPP) expresses the State’s interests in land use planning and development.
+The State interest in natural hazards, risk and resilience identifies that the risks associated with natural hazards, including that the projected impacts of climate change, are to be avoided or mitigated to protect people and property and enhance the community’s resilience to natural hazards.

 State declared erosion prone area

-All development along Pacific Blvd at Buddina MUST consider the State Interest in risks associated with natural hazards, including the projected impacts of climate change.
-The State declared erosion prone area at Buddina is 175m from the highest astronomical tide (HAT), mapped in accordance with the Coastal Protection and Management Act 1994.
+All development along Pacific Boulevard at Buddina is required to consider the State Interest in risks associated with natural hazards, including the projected impacts of climate change.
+The State declared erosion prone area at Buddina is 175m wide from the highest astronomical tide (HAT), as mapped in accordance with the Coastal Protection and Management Act 1994.

 Coastal Mapping - State Interest

-Reference to the State Development Assessment Mapping System indicates the declared erosion prone area along Buddina beach extends inland and identifies the close proximity to both the medium and high storm inundation areas.
+Reference to the State Development Assessment Mapping System (SARA) confirms the declared erosion prone area along Buddina beach extends inland and identifies the close proximity to both the medium and high storm inundation areas.

-The Sunshine Coast Planning Scheme, Kawana Waters coastal protection overlay map indicates the coastal protection area – this replicates the State mapping of the declared erosion prone area.
+The Sunshine Coast planning scheme includes the coastal protection overlay map indicating the coastal protection area which replicates the State mapping of the declared erosion prone area.